 Waiting for loved ones to return from theatre

-Any number of factors can impact the time it takes for your loved one to return to our ward and we suggest that you contact our surgical ward to check on their arrival time before you leave home or there are a number of areas where you can wait:
+Please contact the surgical ward for their arrival time before you leave home or there are a number of areas where you can wait:

 - Day room in the surgical ward – a light, spacious room equipped with a television and reading material